jondebove/hashtable/README.md

 ## Details

-In the macros definitions, `TYPE` is the name of a user-defined structure, that must contain a fild of type `HASH_ENTRY`, named `NAME`.
+In the macro definitions, `TYPE` is the name of a user-defined structure, that must contain a field of type `HASH_ENTRY`, named `NAME`.
 The argument `TABLENAME` is the name of a user-defined structure that must be declared using the macro `HASH_TABLE()`.

 ### Creation

 The macros do not allocate memory for the entries or the hash table.
-The user must handle the memory by himself and pass a memory buffer using the macro `HASH_INIT()`.
+The user must handle the memory (alloc and free) and provide a memory buffer for the hash table using the macro `HASH_INIT()`.

-To change the size of the hash table, a new one shall shall be created and the entries moved with the macro `HASH_MOVE()`.
+To change the size of the hash table, a new one shall be created and the entries moved with the macro `HASH_MOVE()`.

 ### Insertion

 The macro `HASH_INSERT()` inserts an element associated with `hash`.
 It does not test if the element is already inserted and allows multiple elements with same key.
-In case this feature is unwanted, the user may search the element in prior insertion and do proper action.
+In case this feature is unwanted, the user may search the element prior to insertion and take proper action.

 ### Traversal